Literary realism: Background

 Broadly defined as "the representation of reality", realism in the arts is the attempt to represent subject matter truthfully, without artificiality and avoiding artistic conventions, as well as implausible, exotic and supernatural elements.
 Realism has been prevalent in the arts at many periods, and is in large part a matter of technique and training, and the avoidance of stylization.
 In the visual arts, illusionistic realism is the accurate depiction of lifeforms, perspective, and the details of light and colour.
 Realist works of art may emphasize the ugly or sordid, such as works of social realism, regionalism, or kitchen sink realism.
 There have been various realism movements in the arts, such as the opera style of verismo, literary realism, theatrical realism and Italian neorealist cinema.
 The realism art movement in painting began in France in the 1850s, after the 1848 Revolution.
 The realist painters rejected Romanticism, which had come to dominate French literature and art, with roots in the late 18th century.

 Realism as a movement in literature was a post-1848 phenomenon, according to its first theorist Jules-Français Champfleury.
-It aims to reproduce "objective reality", and focused on showing everyday, quotidian activities and life, primarily among the middle or lower class society, without romantic idealization or dramatization.
+It aims to reproduce "objective reality", and focuses on showing every day, quotidian activities and life, primarily among the middle- or lower-class society, without romantic idealization or dramatization.
 It may be regarded as the general attempt to depict subjects as they are considered to exist in third person objective reality, without embellishment or interpretation and "in accordance with secular, empirical rules."
 As such, the approach inherently implies a belief that such reality is ontologically independent of man's conceptual schemes, linguistic practices and beliefs, and thus can be known (or knowable) to the artist, who can in turn represent this 'reality' faithfully.
 As literary critic Ian Watt states in The Rise of the Novel, modern realism "begins from the position that truth can be discovered by the individual through the senses" and as such "it has its origins in Descartes and Locke, and received its first full formulation by Thomas Reid in the middle of the eighteenth century."